skillz/integration-examples/2048-Android/README.md

 Use governed by the MIT License.

 ## Build Environment
-This project is integrated the Skillz SDK version 25.0.22.
-Check the [Downloads](https://developers.skillz.com/downloads) page for the latest version, and the instructions are located [here](https://docs.skillz.com/docs/installing-skillz-android/)
+This project is integrated the Skillz SDK version 27.2.8.
+Check the [Downloads](https://developers.skillz.com/downloads) page for the latest version, and the instructions [here](https://docs.skillz.com/docs/installing-skillz-android/)

-The project was built on Android Studio 3.6.
+The project was built on Android Studio 4.2.1 and Android Gradle 4.2.1.

 If you are experiencing trouble, please email integrations@skillz.com with a detailed description of the issue you are encountering.